Skip to content

 Taba is a frequent vacation spot for Egyptians and tourists, and it’s located right on the coast of the Red Sea.

-As you enter the city, you’ll come across the Fjord along the coastal route from Nuweiba.
-The amazing beach and diving spot, offering crystal clear water, dazzling coral reefs and exceptional marine life is perfect for experienced divers.
+As you enter the city, you’ll encounter the Fjord along the coastal route from Nuweiba.
+The fantastic beach and diving spot, offering crystal clear water, dazzling coral reefs, and exceptional marine life, is perfect for experienced divers.

-Island of the Pharoah (also known as Salah El-Din Fortress) can also be spotted across the water from the Fjord.
+The Island of the Pharoah (also known as Salah El-Din Fortress) can be spotted across the water from the Fjord.
 It can be easily reached by boat from the coast.

 The Colored Canyon is a hiking haven for those who like to wander into the mountains and is one of the top nature wonders of Sinai.
-The amazing maze of sandstone rocks reflects beautiful colours of magenta, red, yellow, and purple, but be careful that it can be a long trek, so you might not want to do it when it’s too hot outside.
+The fantastic maze of sandstone rocks reflects beautiful magenta, red, yellow, and purple colours.
+However, it can be a long trek, so you might not want to do it when it’s too hot outside.

 Ras ShitanBest Egyptian Destinations

-Now, you can’t be in the area without stopping by Ras Shitan (Devil’s Head) in Nuweibaa, right next to Taba.
-The name of the area comes from the way it is formed on the two sides of a huge rock.
-What makes Ras Shitan different from other Egyptian cities is that it doesn’t have the luxurious hotels you’ll find everywhere else, it actually has cosy camps where people sleep in either stone rooms or tents and gather around the fire at the end of the day to have a meal together, which is definitely a great experience to have and will guarantee that you will meet plenty of new people.
+You can’t be in the area without stopping by Ras Shitan (Devil’s Head) in Nuweibaa, next to Taba.
+The area’s name comes from how it forms on the two sides of a huge rock.
+What makes Ras Shitan different from other Egyptian cities is that it doesn’t have the luxurious hotels you’ll find everywhere else; it has cosy camps where people sleep in either stone rooms or tents and gather around the fire at the end of the day to have a meal together, which is a great experience to have and will guarantee that you will meet plenty of new people.

 Film Locations in Italy: Cities and Landscapes